 A nasogastric tube (NG tube) is a special tube that carries food and medicine to the stomach through the nose.
 It can be used for all feedings or for giving a person extra calories.

-It is important to take good care of the feeding bag and tubing so that they work properly.
-It is also important to take good care of the skin around the nostrils so that it does not get irritated.
+You'll learn to take good care of the tubing and the skin around the nostrils so that the skin doesn't get irritated.

 If your child has an NG tube, try to keep your child from touching or pulling on the tube.